 Then let’s go ahead and dive into this amazing new (well new to you guys) chewy gluten-free chocolate chip cookies recipe.
 One bite into these chewy gluten-free chocolate chip cookies and you’ll see why this is a favorite in our house for so many years.

-- ¼ cup + 2 tbsp granulated sweetener of your choice (I use Anthony's brand erythritol or Lakanto brand Monkfruit)
+- 1/4 cup + 2 tbsp erythritol or granulated sweetener of your choice

 - 1 egg, at room temperature

-- ¼ cup gelatin (I use the grass-fed gelatin from Perfect Supplements -- use coupon code DELICIOUS10 to save 10% on any order with them)
+- 1/4 cup grass-fed gelatin (I use the grass-fed gelatin from Perfect Supplements)

 - Preheat the oven to 335 F.